NewbulaCo/Pokelink-for-PokemonRogue/README.md

   - Step 3: Once loaded, hit "Stop" on the VBA script.
 Navigate to the PokeLink folder.
   - Step 4: Open **pokemonrogue-pokelink_vX.zip**, extract **'pokelink'** and merge it with the original PokeLink folder.
 Replace files as necessary.
   - Step 5: Hit "Run" on VBA.
+  - PLEASE NOTE: You must do this every time you open a new session, since PokeLink rewrites the configs.

 # Known Issues
   - Abilities and Item names currently won't display properly